-That’s what Grand Junction’s mayor tells citizens who would rather not be put in the position of having to worship Jesus Christ at the City’s public meetings.
+That’s what Grand Junction’s mayor tells citizens who would rather not have to worship Jesus Christ at the City’s public meetings.
 The statement assumes someone is going to be offended by the Christian prayers that come next.

-But Council is okay with offending some citizens because Christianity has long been their overtly preferred religion, and they like using their taxpayer-funded public meetings to flaunt it.
+But Council is okay with offending some citizens because Christianity has long been the preferred religion of City Council, and they use their taxpayer-funded public meetings to flaunt it.

-The above two statements demonstrate as much, and show the contrast between what City Council says publicly about religious diversity and the lip service they pay towards respecting religious diversity.
+The truth is there is a stark contrast between what City Council says publicly about its attitude toward religious diversity and the lip service it pay towards actually respecting religious diversity.

 If you’ve ever been to a Grand Junction City Council meeting, you’ve seen the religious pageantry that starts many of their meetings: First the mayor calls the meeting to order, then tells everyone to stand for the Pledge of Allegiance and remain standing for the invocation (prayers).
-Almost invariably, the prayers are in the name of “Jesus Christ,” effectively turning City Hall Auditorium into a Christian church as members of the audience and Council obediently bow their heads, clasp their hands and mumble “Amen” at the end.
+Almost invariably, the prayers are in the name of “Jesus Christ,” effectively turning the public meeting into a Christian church service as members of the audience and Council obediently bow their heads, clasp their hands and mumble “Amen” at the end.

-But City Hall isn’t a church.
-It’s a taxpayer-funded public building and Council invites the entire public to their meetings, not just Christians.
-Under these circumstances, such religious displays are awkward and out of place at best, divisive and prejudicial at worst, showing overt favoritism to those who belong to the Christian religion.
+But City Hall is not a church.
+It’s a taxpayer-funded public building and the entire public is invited to attend meetings there, not just Christians.
+Under these circumstances, such religious displays are awkward and out of place at best, divisive and prejudicial at worst, for the overt favoritism Council shows to those who belong to the Christian religion.

-If you have to attend a City Council meeting and don’t want to be subjected to the sectarian prayers, you’re just plain out of luck.
-City Council has settled the matter, so they believe, by saying you can just “leave the room” if you don’t like it.
+If you have to attend a City Council meeting and don’t want to be subjected to the sectarian prayers, you’re out of luck.
+City Council has settled the matter, they believe, by telling the public you can just “leave the room” if you don’t like it.